Derived equivalences for the derived discrete algebras are standard: Introduction and the main result

 \section{Introduction and the main result}

 Throughout the paper $\Bbbk$ denotes an algebraically closed field of arbitrary characteristic.
 All considered categories and functors are assumed to be $\Bbbk$-linear.

 For a finite dimensional $\Bbbk$-algebra $A$ we denote by $\mod A$ the category of finite dimensional left $A$-modules and by $\bD^b (\mod A)$ the bounded derived category of $\mod A$.
 Algebras $A$ and $B$ are said to be \emph{derived equivalent} if there exists a triangle equivalence between $\bD^b (\mod A)$ and $\bD^b (\mod B)$ (such equivalences are called \emph{derived equivalences} between $A$ and $B$).
 Rickard has proved~\cite{Rickard}*{Theorem~3.3} that if algebras $A$ and $B$ are derived equivalent, then there exists a complex $X$ of $B$-$A$-bimodules such that the derived tensor product $X \otimes^\bbL_A - \colon \bD^b (\mod A) \to \bD^b (\mod B)$ is a derived equivalence.
 A derived equivalence is called \emph{standard} if it is isomorphic to a derived equivalence of the form $X \otimes^\bbL_A -$, for a complex $X$ of $B$-$A$-bimodules.
 An open question posed by Rickard is whether every derived equivalence between finite dimensional $\Bbbk$-algebras is standard.
 This question has been answered affirmatively for some classes of algebras, including the triangular and (anti-)Fano algebras~\cites{Chen, Minamoto, MiyachiYekutieli}.
+Moreover, Orlov's theorem~\cite{Orlov}*{Theorem~2.2} stating that every derived equivalence between smooth projective varieties is a Fourier--Mukai transform can be viewed as a geometric analogue of these results.

 Derived discrete algebras are algebras introduced by Vossieck~\cite{Vossieck} with nontrivial derived categories which are still accessible for direct calculations.
-This class of algebras has been an object of intensive studies and serves as a test case for verifying and studying homological conjectures and problems (see for example~\cites{ArnesenLakingPauksztelloPrest, Bobinski2011b, BobinskiKrause, BobinskiSchmude, Broomhead, BroomheadPauksztelloPloog2016, BroomheadPauksztelloPloog2017, Qin}).
-In particular Chen and Zhang~\cite{ChenZhang}*{Theorem~3.6} have proved that the derived equivalences between derived discrete algebras of finite global dimension are standard.
+This class of algebras is closed under derived equivalences and has been an object of intensive studies.
+It serves as a test case for verifying and studying homological conjectures and problems (see for example~\cites{ArnesenLakingPauksztelloPrest, Bobinski2011b, BobinskiKrause, BobinskiSchmude, Broomhead, BroomheadPauksztelloPloog2016, BroomheadPauksztelloPloog2017, Qin}).
+In particular, Chen and Zhang~\cite{ChenZhang}*{Theorem~3.6} have proved that the derived equivalences between derived discrete algebras of finite global dimension are standard.
 The following main result of the paper extends this result to arbitrary derived discrete algebras.

 \begin{theo} If $A$ and $B$ are derived discrete $\Bbbk$-algebras, then every derived equivalence between $A$ and $B$ is standard. \end{theo}

 Recall that if $A$ and $B$ are derived equivalent, then $A$ is of finite global dimension if and only if $B$ is of finite global dimension (see \cite{Happel}*{Lemma~III.1.5}).
 Consequently, in view of the above-mentioned result of Chen and Zhang (\cite{ChenZhang}*{Theorem~3.6}) Theorem~\ref{theo:main_general} follows from the following.